pebble-dev/pebble-dev.github.io/tos.md

 #### 3. Billing Schedule; No Refunds
 - For monthly or yearly payment plans, the Service is billed in advance on a monthly or yearly basis respectively and is non-refundable.
 There will be no refunds or credits for partial months of service, downgrade refunds, or refunds for months unused with an open Account; however, the service will remain active for the length of the paid billing period.
-- In order to treat everyone equally, no exceptions will be made.
+- Exceptions to this policy may be granted at the sole discretion of Rebble.

 #### 4. Authorization
 By agreeing to these Terms, you are giving us permission to charge your on-file credit card or other approved methods of payment for fees that you authorize for Rebble.